Police open to 'safe flares' at Scottish football grounds

 - From the section Scottish

-"Safe flares" could be allowed in Scottish football grounds, one of the country's leading policemen has said.
+"Safe flares" could be allowed in Scottish football grounds, says one of the country's leading police officers.

 Assistant chief constable Bernard Higgins told BBC Scotland on Thursday it is "only a matter of time" before someone is killed by a pyrotechnic.

-However, after a fans group pointed out that Danish club Brondby have been running a trial on the use of controlled flares, Higgins told BBC Scotland he would "be okay with that".
+However, after a fans' group pointed out that Danish club Brondby have been running a trial on the use of controlled flares, Higgins told BBC Scotland he would "be OK with that".

 "I'd be open to discussions," he added.